VimsRocz/IMU/docs/TRIAD_Task1_Wiki.md

 ## Result

 After completing Task 1 the script prints the reference vectors and saves the optional location map.
-Subsequent tasks (measurement in the body frame and the TRIAD solution) rely on these vectors to initialise the attitude.
+Subsequent tasks use these vectors when measuring the body-frame quantities in **Task 2** and solving the TRIAD attitude in **Task 3**.
+They also carry through to the IMU/GNSS integration in **Task 4** and the Kalman filter fusion in **Task 5**.